Our Father – The Merciful Teacher

 He used those oldest two and the middle one’s awe over the beautifully pink tinted clouds and the crescent moon as we walked down the long gravel drive searching out more ripened blackberries.

-He used the sweetest 14 month old falling asleep in his backpack carrier as his daddy checked on his big sister’s scrapes and scratches from a sudden slip down the hill.
+He used the sweetest 14-month-old old falling asleep in his backpack carrier as his daddy checked on his big sister’s scrapes and scratches from a sudden slip down the hill.

-He used bats swooping down to catch moths and a talk about echolocation with the eight-year-old girl that had held the Queens Anne’s Lace.
+He used bats swooping down to catch moths and talk about echolocation with the eight-year-old girl who had held the Queens Anne’s Lace.
 I could have listened to her talk for hours.
-She is so smart.
+She is so intelligent.

 He also used that adorable girl and her older brother taking time to lend some attention to a few of their best friends.

 Minutes before the six-year-old boy noticed the sun going to bed for the night, God used the precious girl with the scratches and scrapes puckering up for a kiss.
-And, He used her sweet little whisper of, “I love you Mommy.
+And, He used her sweet little whisper, “I love you, Mommy.
 I love Daddy, too.
 I love all of you.”

 Yes.
 God is good.
 I don’t have one reason to complain.
 I am so blessed.